 - Southeast Zone: Areas south of U.S. Highway 84 and east of MS Highway 35.

 Antlered Buck Deer:

-The bag limit on antlered buck deer is one (1) buck per day, not to exceed three (3) per license year.
+- The bag limit on antlered buck deer is one (1) buck per day, not to exceed three (3) per annual season.
+One of those three may be any antlered deer on private land and Holly Springs National Forest.
 Legal bucks must meet the antler criteria within the appropriate deer management zone.
-For youth fifteen (15) years of age and younger hunting on private lands and authorized state and federal lands, all three (3) of their three (3) buck bag limit may be any antlered deer regardless of number of points, inside spread, or beam length.
+For youth hunters fifteen (15) years of age and younger, hunting on private land and authorized state and federal lands, all of the three (3) buck bag limit may be any antlered deer.

-Private lands: The bag limit on Delta and Hill Zones antlerless deer is five (5) per annual season.
-The bag limit on Southeast Zone antlerless deer is one (1) per day, three (3) per annual season.
+- Private lands: The bag limit on Northeast, Delta, East Central, and Southwest Zones antlerless deer is five (5) per annual season.
+The bag limit on Southeast Zone antlerless deer is one (1) per day, two (2) per annual season.